[ Back ]

 In stark contrast, a secret society welcomes only a restricted number into membership, into the secret oaths and ceremonies, and into the activities of the society.
 Members of secret orders often compare their organization with the fellowship of believers in a local church.
 But a secret society is quite different from a church in that it is elitist in nature rather than inclusive.
 Unlike a church it does not extend its fellowship to any and all persons desiring to identify with the organization, its principles and practices.

-Article IX of the Assemblies of God Bylaws includes an entire section on forbidding membership in secret orders.
-The stated reasons for not allowing credentialed ministers to belong to secret orders and for encouraging lay persons to avoid involvement with such orders can be summarized as follows:
+Article IX of the Assemblies of God Bylaws includes an entire section on advising against membership in secret orders.
+The stated reasons for urging credentialed ministers to refrain from belonging to secret orders and for encouraging lay persons to avoid involvement with such orders can be summarized as follows:

 - The activities of secret orders demand time and energy that divert the servant of the Lord from efforts to fulfill the Great Commission.